toshiro-en-miyamoto/responsive/README.md

 - Semantics of Elements (chapter 3)
 - Sectioning and Grouping Contents (chapter 4)

-# Responsive Web Design with HTML5 and CSS - Third Edition
+# Frain, Responsive Web Design with HTML5 and CSS - Third Edition
 - Media Query (chapter 3)

+# Coulson, The HTML and CSS Workshop
+- Float, Flex, and Grid (chapter 2)